Russia women's national under-19 volleyball team

-The Russia women's national under-19 volleyball team represents Russia in international women's volleyball competitions and friendly matches under the age 19 and it is ruled by the Russian Volleyball Federation That is a member of The Federation of International Volleyball FIVB and also a part of European Volleyball Confederation CEV.
+The Russia women's national under-19 volleyball team represents Russia in international women's volleyball competitions and friendly matches under the age of 19 and is ruled by the Russian Volleyball Federation that is a member of The Federation of International Volleyball FIVB and is also a part of the European Volleyball Confederation CEV.

 In response to the 2022 Russian invasion of Ukraine, the International Volleyball Federation suspended all Russian national teams, clubs, and officials, as well as beach and snow volleyball athletes, from all events.
 The European Volleyball Confederation (CEV) also banned all Russian national teams, clubs, and officials from participating in European competition, and suspended all members of Russia from their respective functions in CEV organs.